-The Scottish partner will provide the original data collection sheets (Appendix 5) and data entry EXCEL files to all other partners before they go to sea.
-Partners do not have to use the data collection sheets (see Sheets 1-14 in Appendix 5) if it is easier for them to just update their own systems.
+The Scottish partner will provide the original data collection sheets (Appendix 5, section 6.14.5) and data entry EXCEL files to all other partners before they go to sea.
+Partners do not have to use the data collection sheets (see Sheets 1-14 in Appendix 5, section 6.14.5) if it is easier for them to just update their own systems.
 However, the data must be supplied in the EXCEL data entry files, and therefore partners are responsible for ensuring that they collect all data required by the EXCEL worksheets at each station.
-It will be possible to enter some of the data into the data worksheets at sea (e.g. Environmental information for each station), but some of the data will not be entered until after the samples have been processed in the laboratory.
+It will be possible to enter some of the data will not be entered until after the samples have been processed in the laboratory.
 Once the individual EXCEL databases have been completed by each partner, copies are sent to the Scottish partner who will then enter them into the master Microsoft ACCESS databases (backed up in standard ASCII format).
 All partners are requested to maintain backed up versions of the EXCEL survey data worksheets throughout the project.